42yeah/EoS/_posts/2020-2-1-all-sorts-of-sorts.md

 ## Merge sort

 Merge sort comes right after Quicksort!
 They are all divide-and-conquer type, so I guess putting them together is legit.
 But if I remember correctly, my school didn't really teach me Merge sort.
 Well whatever, it isn't like I still remember any of them anyway, so here we go!
-Also it isn't really that hard, it's concept is really simple (ripped straight from [Wikipedia](https://en.wikipedia.org/wiki/File:Merge_sort_algorithm_diagram.svg)):
+Also it isn't really that hard, as it's concept is really simple (ripped straight from [Wikipedia](https://en.wikipedia.org/wiki/File:Merge_sort_algorithm_diagram.svg)):

 ![Merge sort](/assets/asos/merge.png)